 - Once a week, practice some technical things like chromatic scales, messa di voce, diminished chords, trills etc

-- Before the next performance, go through your score and look for improvements (a more beautiful line, better intonation, a smooth high note, go over the page that felt uncomfortable last time – there is always something to do).
+- Before the next performance, review your score and look for improvements (a more beautiful line, better intonation, a smooth high note, go over the page that felt uncomfortable last time – there is always something to do).

-- Record your orchestra rehearsals and listen to the recording critically and/or send it to the person you trust.
-A clip-on mic on the phone is sufficient for checking.
+- Record your orchestra rehearsals, listen to the recording critically, and/or send it to the person you trust.
+A clip-on mic on the phone is sufficient.

 - If your partner is a musician, ask for honest feedback.
 (Sometimes, however, love is not only blind but also deaf;).